Do You Drink Bottled Water? You Could Be Consuming Microplastics.

 So, what’s the solution to this water problem?
 Consider installing an in-home water filtration system to remove contaminants from your water.
 You can install a specialty solution, or a drinking water filter attached to one tap in your home.
 By doing this, you put the power in your own hands to remove contaminants from your water and you reduce the plastic waste in the environment by eliminating bottled water from your life.
 When you take this step, you can have peace of mind about your health and your environmental footprint.

 Take the next step to eliminate bottled water from your life.
 You can contact your local Kinetico dealer to get a quote.
-A water professional will help you determine what is best for your home’s needs, whether that is a K5 Drinking Water Station®, one of our industry-leading water softeners.
+A water professional will help you determine what is best for your home’s needs, whether that is a K5 Drinking Water Station® with VOC Guard, one of our industry-leading water softeners.
 No matter the decision you make, be aware of your home’s water situation and protect your health.